Is Melatonin Safe for Pregnancy? Risks, Benefits, and Medical Consensus (Clinical Summary)

 Human research remains limited but is gradually emerging.

-- Pre-eclampsia and Oxidative Stress: A 2017 clinical trial (Melbourne, Australia) tested 30 mg/day melatonin in women with early-onset pre-eclampsia.
-Results suggested melatonin prolonged pregnancy and reduced oxidative stress markers, with no adverse effects reported in mothers or infants.
+- Pre-eclampsia and Oxidative Stress: A 2017 trial in Melbourne tested 30 mg/day melatonin in early-onset pre-eclampsia.
+It prolonged pregnancy and reduced oxidative stress markers, with no adverse effects reported in mothers or infants.

 - IVF and Fertility: Small studies in women undergoing in vitro fertilization (IVF) have tested melatonin (2–6 mg/day).
 Findings indicate improved egg quality and fertilization rates, but these studies were not pregnancy-safety trials per se.